2 week North Island itinerary and travel guide

 At the Waikite Valley Hot Pools, a similar deal applies — there is a fee for camping, but this includes entry to the hot pools and you even get access to the hot pools before they are open to the general public.

-Day 7-8: Tongariro National Park
+Day 7: Hike in Tongariro National Park

 Tongariro National Park, in the heart of the North Island, is a UNESCO World Heritage Site.